Have you been to any NYC pop ups lately? Well, now’s your chance.

 - If shooting with a DSLR, don’t use auto white balance for many of these places especially if you’re in a room with a lot of unnatural colors (ie yellows at Egg House and blues at Dream Machine).
 We recommend using Kelvin and finding the right setting for your camera.

 - Bring a versatile lens and a wide angle if you want to include more of the environment in the shot.
 A lot of these rooms are small, so the wide angle helps a lot.
-We couldn’t take certain shots with our DSLR (Canon 5D Mark III + 35mm Lens), because it wasn’t wide enough so we just used our phones.
+We couldn’t take certain shots with our DSLR (Canon 5D Mark IV + 35mm Lens), because it wasn’t wide enough so we just used our phones.

-How To Find the Latest NYC Pop Up Events?
+How to Find the Latest NYC Pop Up Events?

 This one is tough!
 Most of them make announcements relatively last minute, so these are some ways to stay up-to-date.